 Hormonal contraception is considered one of the most modern methods of contraception and family planning.
-Consultation services on hormonal contraception involve a comprehensive assessment of the patient's life circumstances and health status, taking into account her health status, life circumstances, and specific needs for reproductive health services.
+Consultation services hormonal on contraception involve a comprehensive assessment of the patient's life circumstances and health status, taking into account her health status, life circumstances, and specific needs for reproductive health services.
 When choosing a hormonal contraceptive method, it should be effective and convenient for a woman to use, and the possible risk of complications should be minimised.
 The contraceptive effect should be temporary and reliable, so that reproductive function can be restored at the user's request.
 This method does not disturb the physiology of sexual intercourse and does not cause negative emotions.
 The method can also have a positive effect on a woman's health (normalisation of hormonal disorders).
-One of the important conditions is the reliability of hormonal contraception (90-
+One of the important conditions is the reliability of hormonal contraception (90-92%), the possibility of long-term use, and the availability of the method (reasonable price, commercial availability).